 With over 2,500 full and part-time staff, Garamba remains one of the largest employers in the region, contributing almost US\$2.5 million in salaries.
 To provide for our growing team, ranger and staff housing increased significantly with the completed construction of 65 new ranger houses and five managers' houses.
 The logistical road network was upgraded, resulting in an improved ability for year-round vehicle access within the core regions of the park.
 A total of 230 km of road was graded and 607 km manually maintained using local community teams.
 In addition, 139 km of road was opened again for the first time in over 10 years - alongside the South Sudan border and in an area outside of the park.
 Two bridges were constructed across the Dungu and Garamba Rivers supported by the Kibali Gold Mine, allowing for near yearround access to key areas previously unattainable by vehicle during the wet season.
 Three current airstrips that were maintained; four old airstrips that were previously unusable were re-opened, and two more airstrips were built.
-The Grand Magasin store building that was burnt down by the were made to reinvigorate Garamba's tourism potential.
+The Grand Magasin store building that was burnt down by the LRA in 2009 was completely refurbished and is Garamba now in use.
+And a new and faster internet is home to the last 48 system was installed.

+Infrastructure is a critical foundation to support all park functions. © Marcus Westberg were made to reinvigorate Garamba's tourism potential.
 A consultant spent four months in the park assisting with improvements to the main lodge and providing hospitality training; and a feasibility study on the potential development of an area of the park for a low impact, high-end tourism product to be conducted in 2018 was initiated.